Carrotlord/HTML6/README.txt

 I also am not required to license HTML6.mint under the same license as HTML6.
 Why?
 Because I am using absolutely 0.0 percent of the original code from the original HTML6 repository.
 All of HTML6.mint is my own personal work.

+Email me at j@oliverchu.com to be added to the list of people who have worked or written code for the project HTML6.mint, a.k.a.
+HTML[6].